 A wall dedicated to everyone’s favourite Londoner Jack the Ripper.
 There is a growing collection with the museum, Steve and the guides spoke openly about donations of items coming in frequently.
 The wide open theatre platform would lend itself fantastically to regular talks, presentations and guests.
 UKGH are one of the more successful paranormal hunting groups and event organizers with a strong foothold presence.
 The members deject quite strongly any use of theatrics and stooges.

 The building appears to double up not just as a venue to be the host of the collection, but an alleged haunted venue for groups to hire and their passion to explore the paranormal themselves.

-Nottingham’s Haunted Museum has a small nominal tour fee of £4 per person that goes towards the upkeep and maintenance of the building.
+Nottingham’s Haunted Museum has a small nominal tour fee of £4 per person at the time of writing that goes towards the upkeep and maintenance of the building.
 The team were open and frank about the running costs and what the costs have been to reach this point.
 Find out more visit UK Ghost Hunts.co.uk for a glimpse into the menagerie of strange and weird.

 Haunted Museum can be found – 700 – 708 Woodborough Road Mapperley Nottingham NG3 5GJ

 Open Tuesday – Friday 11am – 6pm open.

 Subscribe for newsletter

 * You will receive the latest news and updates!